-All records, including Announcement of Openings, Apprentice Applicant Logs, Applications and all supporting documents for each processing cycle, Test Results, Ranking Lists, and other records relating to the selection and employment of apprentices shall be retained for a period of five (5) years and made available upon request to the Apprenticeship & Training Program, Workforce Services Division, Montana Department of Labor & Industry and the Office of Apprenticeship, U.S. Department of Labor & Industry.
+All records, including Announcement of Openings, Apprentice Applicant Logs, Applications and all supporting documents for each processing cycle, Test Results, Ranking Lists, and other records relating to the selection and employment of apprentices shall be retained for a period of five (5) years and made available upon request to the U.S. Department of Labor, Bureau of Apprenticeship and Training.